tmhglnd/mercury/README.md

 ## 📝 Contribute

 Contributions to the Mercury environment are much appreciated in whatever form they come!
-You can contribute by looking at the issues section or by doing any of the following:
+You can contribute in any of the following ways:

 - Add suggestions, bugs or feature-requests to the [issues](https://github.com/tmhglnd/mercury/issues)
-- Make additions or changes to the Documentation, Tutorial and any other text in this repository
+- Make additions or changes to the Documentation, Tutorials, Examples and any other text in this repository
-- Adjust the source code or make bugfixes and add features by forking and sending a pull request
+- Adjust the source code or make bugfixes and add features by forking and sending a pull request (see the [Guidelines](#guidelines))

-In order to make changes to the source code you will need the following:
+In order to make changes to various types of source code files you will need the following:

-`patchers` - Requires Max8 environment and license to edit/modify/save the patchers of this project.
+- `patchers` - Requires Max8 environment and license to edit/modify/save the patchers of this project.

-`JS code` - Requires a standard code-editor (eg. VSCode or Atom) to edit/modify/save the JS code.
+- `JS code` - Requires a standard code-editor (eg. VSCode or Atom) to edit/modify/save the JS code.

-`GenExpr Code` - Requires a standard code-editor (eg. VSCode or Atom) to edit/modify/save the GenExpr code.
+- `GenExpr Code` - Requires a standard code-editor (eg. VSCode or Atom) to edit/modify/save the GenExpr code.

 ### Guidelines